-Salad with beets and feta with Dijon vinaigrette – aka your lunch today.
-You’ll love the the combination of the salty feta and the earthy beets.
+Salad with beets and feta, topped with crunchy almonds and tangy Dijon vinaigrette – aka your lunch today.
+You’ll love the the combination of salty feta and earthy beets.

 Why you’ll love it: Most of it can be prepped ahead, so the salad is very easy to make.